Why Don’t My Legs Tan As Well?

 Don’t feel like you are doing something wrong if your legs refuse to tan to the same color as the rest of your body!

-Legs are always harder to tan as there is less melanin, the skin on your legs is thicker and drier and waxing and shaving removes the top layer of skin often, which can lead to a tan fading quickly.
+Legs are often harder to tan because there is less melanin, the skin on your legs is thicker and drier, and waxing and shaving frequently remove the top layer of skin, which can cause a tan to fade quickly.

-There are some things that you can do to encourage your legs to tan better, such as exfoliating your legs before a tan, moisturizing your legs properly, and using a tan accelerator to help your legs catch up to the rest of your body.
+There are several steps you can take to encourage your legs to tan more evenly, such as exfoliating your legs before tanning, applying moisturizer properly, and using a tan accelerator to help your legs catch up to the rest of your body.

 If you can’t wait for your legs to catch up on tanning, then you can use a bronzer in the meantime for an instant bronzed glow!